fulcrologic/fulcro-inspect/README.md

 ## Usage for Fulcro 3.x with Chrome

 Do *not* include this library as a dependency.
-Inspect is written in Fulcro 2.x, and adding it to your dependencies will confuse you by having two difference version of Fulcro (which can co-exist, but it is still confusing).
+Inspect is written in Fulcro 2.x, and adding it to your dependencies will confuse you by having two different version of Fulcro (which can co-exist, but will cause confusion).
 Instead just install the Chrome extension https://chrome.google.com/webstore/detail/fulcro-inspect/meeijplnfjcihnhkpanepcaffklobaal and add the following preload to your shadow-cljs config: